 In addition to physical injuries, a bicycle accident can lead to emotional distress.
 A bicyclist who survives a frightening collision with a motor vehicle may experience symptoms of post-traumatic stress disorder (PTSD), including anxiety and depression.

 More than half of the 800 bicyclists who were killed and 515,000 who suffered injuries during one recent year were under the age of 20, the Centers for Disease Control and Prevention (CDC) reports.
 Every year, around 26,000 children and adolescents suffer traumatic brain injury (TBI) that requires emergency room treatment, the CDC adds.

 How can we make sure our children are safe when bicycling?
 The CDC suggests the following tips that parents can pass on to their kids (and follow themselves):

 To learn more, we suggest reviewing the City of Chicago’s “Safe Bicycling Guide.”

 Under Illinois law, bicyclists are granted the same rights as motor vehicle drivers as well as other rights that are unique to them.
 Bicyclists have the right to:

 These rights must be protected.
 If a motorist violates a bicyclist’s rights and causes injury or death, the bicyclist and/or family members have the right to seek just compensation for all physical, emotional and financial harm the motorist has caused.

 In order to preserve evidence and ensure a claim is timely filed, it is important to get legal help right away after a bicycle accident.
-Contact Salvi, Schostok & Pritchard today.
+Contact a Chicago bicycle accident lawyer at Salvi, Schostok & Pritchard today.
 You can call our toll-free number or submit our online form.
 We will provide an immediate, free and confidential consultation.